hanks/prelude/README.md

 Emacs Prelude Customized By Hanks
 =================================

 This is a modified version of Prelude for me.
 You can check the original awesome Emacs settings <a href="https://github.com/bbatsov/prelude">here</a>.
 I use Emacs for a long time, but just for the simple usage, and base on my own configurations collected from internet, actually speaking it is a little buggy.
-When I checked Prelude and other emacs package repos, I just want to say `It's rocks`.
+When I checked Prelude and other emacs package repos, I just want to say `It rocks`.
 So I decided to use this repo to manage my Emacs settings.

 **Table of Contents**